 “We’re telling a story about where I come from.
 This is going to be a unique experience, especially if you’re not from Canada.
 It’s a risk, but that’s an element most good stories have.”

-From April 10 to 30, the Bearfoot is transforming their restaurant into a Cabane à Sucre (Sugar Shack), complete with plaid white and red tablecloths, and music from Quebec to set the mood.
-Dominic has devised three different 3-course menus, served family-style, starting at $49 (the menus go up in decadence).
+From April 22 to May 4, 2025, the Bearfoot is transforming its restaurant into a Cabane à Sucre (Sugar Shack), complete with plaid white and red tablecloths and music from Quebec to set the mood.
+Dominic has devised a decadent five-course menu, starting at $49.

 “We’ve been working with Quebec Maple Syrup Producers (QMSP) and Maple from Canada, to source really beautiful products, including some from Charlevioux, where I grew up.
-You can expect to taste our version of the classic Quebec tourtière made with venison and beef served with a caribou jus, and for dessert, you certainly don’t want to miss our take on the classic maple cone – maple syrup, maple butter, and marshmallows are layered and covered in decadent dark chocolate.”
+You can expect to taste our version of the classic Quebec tourtière made with braised venison and beef served with a caribou liquor jus, and for dessert, you certainly don’t want to miss our take on the classic mille-feuille, made with maple syrup, dulce de leche and butter puff pastry.

 The Bearfoot's salmon gravlax on the sugar shack menu.